 6. Change your sheets.
 Okay, here’s one that might seem a little odd but hear me out.
 Fresh sheets feels like a new beginning.
 They smell good.
 They feel good.
 And I don’t know about you, but I sleep better on fresh sheets.
 I wake up feeling refreshed, renewed and recharged.
 The simple act of stripping the bed and putting on clean sheets says, “That’s over and I’m ready to start fresh!”
 Plus, if you flip the mattress you get a little strength training in.
 Clever am I right?
 That's what I call that “multi-tasking minutes.”

-Bottom line: what all six of these techniques have in common is that they stop you from stuffing your face and get your mind and body moving.
+Bottom line: what all six of these techniques have in common is that they stop you from turning to food and put you back in the driver's seat so you can start to make better choices.
 Action is distraction my friend.
-And you deserve to feel like the rockstar you are by making choices that better serve you and stop the emotional eating game.
-When stress drives you toward the pantry, fridge, or freezer and you feel like you're going to drown yourself in sugar and salt, you can fight back by making an active and conscious choice.
-And these are just six suggestions.
-There are all kinds of ways to shift your focus, from bathing your dog to planting a garden.
+And you deserve to feel like the rockstar you are by making choices that better serve the whole you.
+There are all kinds of ways you can redirect your energy, from bathing your dog to playing in the garden.
 The goal is to pause long enough to feel in control, because when you feel in control, you act in control.
-And that's one important key to reduce emotional eating.
+And that's a key component of reducing emotional eating.

-Are you tired of starting over every Monday, hopping from diet to diet, wondering if you'll ever get it "right" so that you can lose the weight and become the best version of you?
-I’ve got you friend!
-Come join me inside my FREE women’s-only Facebook community: Eat Better with Coach Mindy.
-It's for busy women like you who are ready to lose weight, gain energy, get healthy and fit -- without restrictive diets or punishing food rules.
+Are you tired of starting over every Monday, hopping from diet to diet, wondering if you'll ever get it "right" so that you can lose the weight, FOR GOOD?
+Join me inside my FREE women’s-only Facebook community: Eat Better with Coach Mindy, where I’ll show you how to stop yo-yo dieting and find balance with food and fitness, so you can eat better, think better and feel your best!.